| Excursion

 and had taken refuge here.
 The cave which provided shelter still

+remains there.
 Molung, having the American Baptist Mission being established in

 1872.
 The earliest mission building is still preserved in the village